-The new LOGIC project scales-up the Liquid-Out Gas-In Concept (LOGIC) reactor for methanol synthesis from CO2 and sustainable hydrogen.
+The LOGIC project scales-up the Liquid-Out Gas-In Concept (LOGIC) reactor for methanol synthesis from CO2 and sustainable hydrogen.

 Because of the rising amount of intermittently available sustainable energy, such as sustainable hydrogen, the storage of this energy for longer periods becomes increasingly important.
 Furthermore, there is a rising demand for sustainable carbon feedstocks in the chemical industry.